Azores itinerary: 3 beautiful islands in 10 days

 Day 6: The west of Flores

 The next leg of this Azores itinerary will take you to Flores Island on the opposite side of the archipelago.
-Direct flights from Sao Miguel take just 1.5 hours.
+Direct flights from Sao Miguel to Flores take just 1.5 hours.
 I recommend taking a morning flight so you’d have enough time to explore Flores that day.

 Pick up your rental car at the airport in Flores and spend the rest of the day getting to know the island’s west side.
 The landscapes here are breathtakingly beautiful and will make you feel like you’ve arrived at Jurassic Park.
+This part of Flores reminded me a lot of Madeira Island.

-A row of waterfalls cascading down a steep mountainside covered with lush green vegetation
+A row of waterfalls cascading down a steep mountainside covered with lush green vegetation.

 Poço da Ribeira do Ferreiro